Bravco/training-lab/README.md

 # Training Lab

-An application which helps you to cater your needs about constructing and maintaining fully-customizable workout plan.
+**Training Lab** helps you to cater your needs about constructing and maintaining fully-customizable workout plan and healthy body.

 ![Image](web/src/img/hero.jpg)